 READ MORE: Bloomberg beefs up communications with cross-firm chatbots

-To have full access to every chat, costs could reportedly reach US$1 million a year – prohibitively expensive for many firms.
-Weighing up the benefits of additional data and market colour, alongside efficiency gains, against that price, could be a difficult call.
+To have full access to every chat, users report that costs could reach US$1 million a year, with costs starting at US$30k for lower levels of access.
+Weighing up the benefits of additional data and market colour, alongside efficiency gains, against that price, could be a difficult call, say traders.
+Some buy side firms report interest in the service, with caveats.

 Those who do opt-in are now looking for the best way to process these resulting swathes of data.
 They are faced with a familiar buy-versus-build quandary: pay a vendor to process that information for them to use in their operations, or build a mechanism themselves?